medusajs/medusa/docs/content/contribution-guidelines.md

 ## What You Can Contribute To

 - You can contribute to the Docusaurus codebase to add a new feature or fix a bug in the documentation website.
-- You can contribute to the documentation content either by fixing errors you find or adding documentation pages.
+- You can contribute to the documentation content either by fixing errors you find or by adding documentation pages.

 ## What You Can’t Contribute To